brandon-rhodes/pyzmq-static/README.rst

 The official distribution is called **pyzmq** on PyPI, and is maintained by Brian E. Granger.

-This **pyzmq-static** distribution was created by Brandon Craig Rhodes after he became frustrated with having to install both libuuid-dev and ZeroMQ itself on every machine where he then wanted to install **pyzmq**.
+This **pyzmq-static** distribution was created by Brandon Rhodes after he became frustrated with having to install both libuuid-dev and ZeroMQ itself on every machine where he then wanted to install **pyzmq**.
+It is now maintained by Evan Borgstrom.

 Whether you use Linux or Windows, this package should download and compile with a quick **pip** **install** without requiring any dependencies beyond the normal tools